qStivi/qPrintQueue/README.md

 * **Operations**: Add new job, edit existing, delete, reorder.
 * **Views**: List of jobs with sort options (by priority, date, name, custom order).
 Buttons on each list item for edit/delete.
 Drag‑and‑drop enabled only when custom ordering is active.
 * **Authentication**: Single global password prompt, no user roles.
+* **Refresh**: Manual refresh button and pull-to-refresh functionality to update the job list.
+* **Server Discovery**: Automatic discovery of the API server on the local network using mDNS.
+* **Server Configuration**: Settings screen to configure a custom server URL for remote access.

 ---